Vanadium5000/my-website-frontend/README.md

 ## Getting Started

 - `npm run dev` - Starts a dev server at http://localhost:5173/

 - `npm run build` - Builds for production, emitting to `dist/`

 - `npm run preview` - Starts a server at http://localhost:4173/ to test production build locally

+### Generate Swagger API client typescript code ( assuming the specification can be found at http://localhost:3000/openapi.json )

+- `bun run generate` - OpenAPI code generator into /src/api/api.ts according to the OpenAPI specification